sbcgua/sap-nw-abap-vagrant/README.md

 This repo contains a Vagrant script and set of deployment scripts which installs SAP NW752 SP01 dev edition in Ubuntu in Virtual Box environment with **minimal** manual steps required.
 The target is that you copy the script, download distribs, run Vagrant which will do allmost of steps from the offical guide and some more, and then you have ready system which just needs the post install license steps.
 In addition to the official installation guide the script does:

 - configures NW to autostart on virtual machine startup
-- installs github and gitlab SSL certificates to use with abapGit
+- can *optionally* install github and gitlab SSL certificates to use with abapGit
-- installs latest abapGit (TODO)
+- can *optionally* install latest abapGit

 ## How to install